 Daniel’s talks are carefully designed to engage with all levels of audience understanding and motivation, to ensure that they satisfy those seeking intellectual stimulation and those who like to be entertained.
 His presentations are rich with visual and intellectual stimuli and Daniel’s method of audience engagement allows him to quickly adapt to different audiences.

-As well as the talks names below, other talks on historical, architectural and business topics are available by arrangement, including destination specific talks.
+As well as the talks names below, other talks on current affairs and history are available by arrangement, including destination specific talks.

 Talks can also be lengthened at request.